Entrepreneurs with a Reading List That Include Novels, Biographies and Business Books Massively Increase Their Chances of Success

 Robert Kiyosaki, author of the popular book Rich Dad, Poor Dad, wrote, “If you want to be rich, you have to have a rich man’s vocabulary.
 Words can make you rich, or can make you poor.”

 As E.D.
 Hirsch, the famous literary critic and editor wrote in his article entitled A Wealth of Words, “The key to increasing upward mobility is expanding vocabulary.”
-He went on to say, “The reason is clear: vocabulary size is a convenient proxy for a whole range of educational attainments and abilities—not just skill in reading, writing, listening, and speaking but also general knowledge of science, history, and the arts.”
+He went on to say, “The reason is clear: vocabulary size is a convenient proxy for a whole range of educational attainments and abilities-not just skill in reading, writing, listening, and speaking but also general knowledge of science, history, and the arts.”
+His words have not only inspired many to take reading more seriously but also to pursue a literary career leading people to search for how to become an editor and further their progress towards their goal of freelance work.

 Here are five excellent reasons to have a reading list: